 Cristina excels at leading tours.
-She began working with Rick Steves as a local Lisbon guide in 2003 (remember our 20-day “Best of Spain & Portugal” itinerary?), and stepped-up to become a lead guide for our Heart of Portugal in 12 Days tour.
-She also offers walking tours of Lisbon and personalized tours through Portugal, which you can find on our Guides' Marketplace.
-If you haven’t already had the pleasure of traveling with Cristina, let’s get to know her.
+She began working with Rick Steves as a local Lisbon guide in 2003 (remember our 20-day "Best of Spain & Portugal" itinerary?), and stepped up to become a lead guide for our Heart of Portugal in 12 Days tour.
+She also offers personalized tours of Portugal, including walking tours in Lisbon.
+For those who haven't already had the pleasure of traveling with Cristina, let's get to know her.

 Please tell us a little about yourself.